tingerrr/subpar/README.md

   caption: [A figure composed of two subfigures.],
 ) <full>

-Above in @full, we see a a figure which is composed of 2 other figures, namely @a and @b.
+Above in @full, we see a figure which is composed of 2 other figures, namely @a and @b.
 ```
 ![ex]

+## Known Issues
+- Relative numbering is incorrect for super-figures, see #1
+- Supplement is always "Figure", regardless of `text.lang`, see: #2
+- Figure show rule cannot be easily reconfigured

+## TODO
+The following tasks remain before the first version of subpar is released:
+- [ ] documentation
+- [ ] allow more control over figure layout
+- [ ] allow show subfigures in outline with indentation
+- [ ] add convenient warppers for common types of super figures
+- [ ] add input validation
+- [ ] add a more comprehensive test suite

 [ex]: /examples/example.png